Dr Andy Bob

 Picture

 • Let corn cool slightly and then cut the kernels off the cobs.
-I typically cut the corn in half, put a cut end down on a cutting board, hold the end, and slice down with a chef knife right along the cob.
+I typically cut the corn in half, put a cut end down on a cutting board, hold the other end, and slice down with a chef knife right along the cob.
 This is much safer than trying to cut the kernels off a whole ear.

 • Garnish with 3rd set and serve with chips.